msupply-foundation/msupply_docs/content/docs/tutorial.md

 ## Logging in

 1. For a start, you'll need to open your web browser.
-We like Firefox, but Chrome and it's myriad children will also suffice.
+We like Firefox, but Chrome and its myriad children will also suffice.
 2. Enter the web address (URL) of your mSupply server.
 In our case we're using https://demo-open.msupply.org/login - our test web site.
 3. After pressing <enter> on your keyboard you'll be shown the login page.